Sur cette page

 Do I need an order to do a nursing assessment?

-Nurses have the authority to perform a nursing assessment using their nursing knowledge, skill and judgment.
+Nurses do not require an order to perform assessments.
+Nurses have the authority to perform an assessment (including vital signs) using their nursing knowledge, skill and judgment.
 Employer policies may provide additional direction related to nursing assessments, such as processes, tools and best practices.
-Nurses do not require a directive or order to perform assessments.

 What should a nurse consider when determining an assessment?